harvthe/SimpleApis/README.md

 # SimpleApis
-collection of easy and usefull APIs
+working with axway's API manager and portal to publish and consumer APIs without doing any coding